GabeScott/standard-works-vault/General Conference/1988 April - Because of Your Steadiness.md

 Alma knew what having that desire in our hearts and visualizing it with faith would mean to us.
 It would keep us going when the going was hard.
 Here’s what he said: “And thus, if ye will not nourish the word, looking forward with an eye of faith to the fruit thereof, ye can never pluck of the fruit of the tree of life.

-“But if ye will nourish the word, yea, nourish the tree as it beginneth to grow, by your faith with great diligence, and with patience, looking forward to the fruit thereof, it shall take root; and behold it shall be a tree springing up unto everlasting life” (Alma 32:40–41).
+“But if ye will nourish the word, yea, nourish the tree as it beginneth to grow, by your faith with great diligence, and with patience, looking forward to the fruit thereof, it shall take root; and behold it shall be a tree springing up unto everlasting life” ([[Alma 32.40|Alma 32:40–41]][[Alma 32.41|]]).

 By the power of the Holy Ghost and with the eye of faith, we have glimpsed and we can look forward to the fruit of the gospel.
 That is the desire of our hearts.
 And wanting it will give us the power to keep going, with great diligence and patience.